Charles Gurdon

-Charles Gurdon (3 December 1855 – 26 June 1931) was an English rower and rugby union forward who played club rugby for Cambridge University and Richmond.
+Charles Gurdon (3 December 1855 – 26 June 1931) was an English barrister, judge, rower and rugby union forward who played club rugby for Cambridge University and Richmond.
 Gurdon represented England fourteen times during the early development of international rugby union, once as captain.
 He and his brother Edward Temple Gurdon formed one of the most notable sibling pairings in English rugby.

-Personal history
+Life and legal career

 Gurdon was born in Barnham Broom, Norfolk, in 1855, the second son of Rev Edward Gurdon.
 He was educated at Haileybury School before matriculating to Jesus College, Cambridge, in 1874.
 He was a member of the Pitt Club at Cambridge.
 His elder brother Edward Temple and younger brother Francis also studied at Cambridge; Francis entered the clergy, becoming the Bishop of Hull.

 Gurdon chose to enter the legal profession and was admitted to the Inner Temple in 1877.
 He received his BA in 1878, and was called to the Bar in 1881.
-From 1923–29 he was a County Court judge for Cornwall, before retiring to London.
+From 1923 to 1929 he was a County Court judge for Cornwall, before retiring to London.
 He died suddenly on 26 June 1931.